malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 There are a number of "Add On" capabilities with Client Managed products such as alerting, reporting and chat bots that Qlik refer to as "Value Added Products" in the Client  Managed product set.
 These tools and capabilities haven't been converted directly "as is" to Qlik Cloud SaaS and this will not be a "Gap Analysis" between Client Managed and SaaS but rather a guide to describe these tools in Client managed, then describe aspects of Qlik Cloud SaaS which are available currently to achieve similar capabilities.
 Qlik is building new features in Qlik Cloud continuously, to provide similar and in many cases additional capabilities in these areas.

+Essentially, functionality is different from one to the other so it is important that you consult your OEM Presales specialist team to understand these differences and implications in more depth.

 &nbsp;
 ___